bgigous/flask-webdev/content/s05_build_your_first_flask_app/s05_p04_what_are_routes.md

 Did you also notice the `<p>` HTML tags in the response?
 It's no surprise since that's what websites display for their users!
 A bunch of HTML.

-For this course, you'll mostly be working with `localhost:5000` as your website, so an about page would be at `localhost:5000/about`.
+For this course, you'll mostly be working with `localhost:5000` as your website (where 5000 is the port), so an about page would be at `localhost:5000/about`.
 Now, aren't you just itching to make some of your own routes with all the knowledge you now have?
 Go get 'em, tiger!
+Afterwards, you be fleshing out your pages with templates and Jinja.

 [//]: # (TODO: At some point, may need to talk about application  and request contexts)